polyfox/moon/README.md

 define an environment variable called GLFW_ROOT which points to the root of the glfw library installation.
 This is pretty useful on a Windows platform.

+The above also applies for freetype and GLEW.

 Compilation is done via the CMake build system.
 Use cmake in the build folder to generate your Makefiles or (VS/CodeBlocks) projects of choice for your platform: